AlexArms/solace-notes-app/README.md

 ## About

 This is a notes app with Nextjs, Typescript, MUI + styled components, Nextjs API, and MongoDB w/mongoose as the core tech.
 I started it with Tailwind as I wanted to learn to use it, but wasn't a big fan of it.
 There is also an express server I created prior to swapping over to using Nextjs's server API.
-You can find that here (link pending)
+You can find that [here](https://github.com/AlexArms/old-solace-notes-app-server).

 ## Public Deployment